mykmal/drab/README.md

 * `phg001219.v1.GTEx_v8_WGS.genotype-calls-vcf.c1.GRU.tar`
 Extract the file `GTEx_Analysis_2017-06-05_v8_WholeGenomeSeq_838Indiv_Analysis_Freeze.SHAPEIT2_phased.vcf.gz` from the tar and move it to `drab/raw`.
 (The other files in the archive are not needed.)
 * `phs000424.v8.pht002742.v8.p2.c1.GTEx_Subject_Phenotypes.GRU.txt.gz`
-Uncompress this file and move it to `drab/raw`.
+Move this file to `drab/raw`.

 To prepare the GTEx data for use with DRAB, from your main `drab` folder run
 ```
 sbatch --export=DRAB=$(pwd) util/prepare_data.sh
 ```
-This script will create an annotation file with all GTEx genes and another one with only protein-coding genes, perform standard quality control steps on the genotype data, and reformat the gene expression data and expression covariates.
+This script will create an annotation file with all GTEx genes and another one with only protein-coding genes, perform standard quality control steps on the genotype data, and reformat the expression matrices and expression covariates.